-Yokohama has sufficient financial assets to cover debt service in fiscal 2022.
+Yokohama has sufficient financial assets to cover debt service.
 In addition, the city has short-term bank facilities that can cover its annual debt service.
-The city estimates the debt repayment fund will be ¥149.4 billion as of 31 March 2022.
-The fund will be sufficient to cover debt servicing in its general account, including principal payments of ¥92 billion (excluding fund contributions) and interest of ¥22.8 billion, planned for fiscal 2022.
+The city estimates the debt repayment fund will amount to ¥220.9 billion by the end of fiscal 2022.
+The fund will be sufficient to cover debt servicing in its general account, including principal payments of ¥79 billion (excluding fund contributions) and interest of ¥22.5 billion, planned for fiscal 2023.
 The city continues to have strong access to Japan's deep and mature capital markets.